eberlejonas/TaxCI/README.md

 	* doSNOW
 	Use `install.packages("ape")`, `install.packages("spider")`, and `install.packages("doSNOW")` in the R console to install them from the CRAN repository.

-The easiest way to install the TaxCI package from GitHub is using the devtools-package:
+An easy way to install the TaxCI package from GitHub is using the devtools-package:
 ```R
 install.packages("devtools")
 install_github("eberlejonas/TaxCI")